 Six species of Homoptera were collected, including a species of the endemic genus Nesosydne that was abundant on Dubautia.
 Non-indigenous species include a species of aphid and planthopper and the abundant Acacia psyllid.

 Bees and Wasps - Order Hymenoptera

 Eight species of bees and wasps were observed at the DKIST site.
-These species include two species of endemic yellow-faced bees and an endemic wasp.
-The wasp, Odynerus nubicola Perkins has not been previously collected at the DKIST site.
+These species include a species of endemic yellow-faced bees, a small parasitoid, Sierola sp., and an endemic wasp, Odynerus nubicola.